jaxwong/tp/docs/DeveloperGuide.md

 Use case ends.

-* 2a.
-OverBooked is unable to save the new event.
-    * 2a1.
-OverBooked informs the user of the error.

-Use case resumes from step 3.

 **Use case: UC7 - Link contacts to an event**

 **MSS**

-1. User requests to link one or more contacts to an event using their displayed index and event alias
+1. User requests to link one or more contacts to an event using their displayed index and event alias.
-2. OverBooked links the contact(s) to the specified event
+2. OverBooked links the contact(s) to the specified event.
-3. Overbooked updates the contact list to show the linked event
+3. Overbooked updates the contact list to show the linked event.

 Use Case ends.

 **Extensions**
 * 1a.
-User inputs invalid format or parameters
+User inputs invalid format or parameters.
     * 1a1.
-OverBooked informs user of the error and displays the correct format
+OverBooked informs user of the error and displays the correct format.

 Use case ends.

 * 1b.
-One or more index provided by user is invalid 1bOverBooked informs user that the contact index is invalid
+One or more index provided by user is invalid.
+  1bOverBooked informs user that the contact index is invalid.

 Use case ends.

 * 1c.
-User inputs a non-existent event alias
+User inputs a non-existent event alias.
     * 1c1.
-OverBooked informs the user that the event was not found
+OverBooked informs the user that the event was not found.

 Use case ends.

-* 2a.
-OverBooked is unable to save the updated contact list
-    * 2a1.
-OverBooked informs the user fo the error

-Use case ends.

 **Use case: UC8 - Unlink contacts from events**

 **MSS**

-1. User requests to unlink one or more contacts from their linked events using their displayed indexes
+1. User requests to unlink one or more contacts from their linked events using their displayed indexes.
-2. OverBooked unlinks the contact(s) from their events
+2. OverBooked unlinks the contact(s) from their events.
-3. OverBooked updates the contact list to show the contacts are no longer linked
+3. OverBooked updates the contact list to show the contacts are no longer linked.

 Use case ends

 **Extensions**
 * 1a.
-User inputs invalid format or parameters
+User inputs invalid format or parameters.
     * 1a1.
-OverBooked informs user of the error and displays the correct format
+OverBooked informs user of the error and displays the correct format.

 Use case ends.

 * 1b.
-One or more index provided by user is invalid
+One or more index provided by user is invalid.
     * 1b1.
-OverBooked informs user that the contact index is invalid
+OverBooked informs user that the contact index is invalid.

-Use case ends.

-* 1c.
-One or more contacts are not linked to any event
-    * 1c1.
-OverBooked still processes the unlinked operation (no operation is done on affected unlinked contacts)

-Use case continues from step 4.

-* 2a.
-OverBooked is unable to save the updated contact list
-    * 2a1.
-OverBooked informs the user of the error

 Use case ends.